albion2000/tools-jpeg2pdf/tools/readme_naming_conventions.txt

 typically, this would be called before scandir2pdf

+USE
+ * Copy 'naming_conventions.py' & 'naming_conventions_do_rename.py' into the root directory of your files.
+ * Simulation, with no effect on the name of the directories, for validation purposes: double click on naming_conventions.py
+ * Renaming effectively : double click on naming_conventions_do_rename.py

 To be done :
 	Because the tool can rename the directories, it also checks that it does not fall in the situation where after renaming, two directories would have the same name.
 	If that is the case, the problematic directories are pointed out, and the user must himself rename one of the faulty directories.

+log into file logRename.txt

+rules followed

+# tries to convert as best as it can anything in ascii characters
+# go lower case
+# anything that is neither a letter nor a number is replaced by _
+# æ becomes ae
+# œ becomes oe
+# 'N°' decomes 'n_'
+# remove too many '_'
+# remove '_' at start or end of dir name